coqui-ai/TTS/README.md

 <img src="https://travis-ci.org/mozilla/TTS.svg?branch=dev"/>

 This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).
 TTS aims a deep learning based Text2Speech engine, low in cost and high in quality.
-To begin with, you can hear a sample generated voice from [here](https://soundcloud.com/user-565970875/commonvoice-loc-sens-attn).
+To begin with, you can hear a sample synthesized voice from [here](https://soundcloud.com/user-565970875/commonvoice-loc-sens-attn).

-TTS includes two different model implementations which are based on [Tacotron](https://arxiv.org/abs/1703.10135) and [Tacotron2](https://arxiv.org/abs/1712.05884).
-Tacotron is smaller, efficient and easier to train but Tacotron2 provides better results, especially when it is combined with a Neural vocoder.
-Therefore, choose depending on your project requirements.

 If you are new, you can also find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief post about TTS architectures and their comparisons.